 In 1993, the United Nations General Assembly designated March 22 as World Water Day, a day of international observance and opportunity to learn more about water related issues, be inspired to tell others, and take action to make a difference.
-Each year a theme is chosen; the 2017 theme is water and wastewater.
+Each year a theme is chosen; the 2018 theme is ‘”nature for water”—exploring nature-based solutions to the water challenges we face in the 21st century.

 - collection of water quality samples from streams, lakes, and wetlands;